Lesterpaintstheworld/terminal-velocity/findings/knowledge_gaps.md

 # Knowledge Gaps Document
-This document will serve as a record of knowledge gaps identified during the scanning process of the "Terminal Velocity" project.
+This document serves as a record of knowledge gaps identified during the scanning process of the "Terminal Velocity" project.
 It will help maintain coherence in the narrative and guide future integration efforts.

 ## Identified Knowledge Gaps
 1. **Character Motivations and Arcs**: